kat-ash59/FilmQueryProject/README.md

 completed 10/29/24

 When a film is displayed, the list of actors in its cast is displayed, in addition to the film's title, year, rating, description, and language.

+#### Stretch Goal #1
+completed 11/1/24 - but only for singleton film selection not for keyword films

+When a film is displayed, the user can choose from a sub-menu whether to:

+1) Return to the main menu.

+2) View all film details.

+If they choose to view all details, they will see all column values of the film record they chose.

+#### Stretch Goal #2
+completed 11/1/24

+When viewing film details, the user will see a list of all the film's categories (Family, Comedy, etc.) for the film.

+#### Stretch Goal #3
+did not complete

+When viewing film details, the user will see a list of all copies of the film in inventory, with their condition.

+#### Stretch Goal #4
+did not complete

+Write JUnit tests for DatabaseAccessorObject's methods.